yommieo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 To give x to ug and r to o chmod ug+x,o+r filename.
 To write permission ug+0, o+rwx without using the comma just do chmod 007 filename.
-To set permission rwxr-x-wx without use of comma chmod 753 filename
+To set permission rwxr-x-wx without use of comma chmod 753 filename Write a script that sets the mode of the file hello to same as olleh' mode chmod --reference=olleh hello